These Candied Nuts take just 5 minutes to make! Use any nuts you’d like โ pecans, walnuts, cashews, you name it. Great for holiday gifting!

 - Step 2: Cook.
 Stir constantly as the butter and sugar melt (so it doesn’t burn).
 At first the sugar with clump, and then turn loose and sandy and then start to cling to the nuts.
 Finally, the white granules will melt into a caramel-like coating.
 And you have Perfect Caramelized Nuts in 5 minutes.
 Wasn’t that easy?!

 - Step 3: Cool.
-Lastly, transfer your nuts to parchment paper to cool and try to resist eating them all — or don’t because you can have another batch in just 5 minutes.
+Lastly, transfer your nuts to parchment paper to cool and try to resist eating them all โ or don’t because you can have another batch in just 5 minutes.

-Tips for Making Candied Nuts
+Tips for making Glazed Nuts

 - Don’t chop the nuts first because they will burn before the sugar and butter can create the candied coating.